-What to do in Oxford and across Oxfordshire in October.
+What’s on in Oxford and across Oxfordshire this October

 Hello and welcome to your invaluable guide to what’s on in Oxford and across Oxfordshire this October.

-It’s also worth pointing out that half term will be upon us in October - culminating in Halloween on Sunday, 31 October.
+It’s also worth pointing out that half term will be upon us from 21 October, culminating in Halloween on Monday, 31 October.
 We’re scouring the length and breadth of Oxfordshire to put together a list of the best October half-term and Halloween activities we can find.
-Have a look at our suggestions and get planning.
+Take a look at our suggestions and get planning.

 As always, be sure to visit our “What’s on section”, where you’ll find more events in Oxford and across Oxfordshire, as well as a limited number of unmissable events beyond the county that would make for a great day out.